Grabow: Modern period

 In 1805, the painter Wilhelm Langschmidt was born in Grabow and later settled in the Elgin valley in South Africa.
 The town which grew around his trading store there still bears the name Grabouw, after his hometown.

+On 1 July 1839, at the age of 28, Franz Floerke was elected mayor of Grabow with an absolute majority in the city council.
+His tenure, which at almost 50 years made him the longest-serving mayor in the town's history, was marked by prosperity and success.
+Arguably his biggest achievement was his advocacy for the construction of the Berlin–Hamburg railway through Grabow and the town's inclusion as a stop on the line; his endeavour successful, the first train arrived at the Grabow station from Berlin by noon on 15 October 1846 under applause of the residents.
+Floerke greatly contributed to the expansion of other infrastructure, such as bridges and roads; as well, while also promoting the settlement of industry in the town.
+His tenure ended upon his retirement on 1 January 1889, soon after which he died.
+He is commemorated by plaque on the town hall, a sculpture by Bernd Streiter, unveiled on 1 April 2016, and the road Floerkestraße which is named after him.

 During 1843, Grabow had a population of 3,781, thereof 32 Jews and 259 cavalrymen.

 World War II

 The 1930 city council election was the last in Grabow before Nazi takeover had the following result: 8 Bürgerliche Liste, 5 SPD, 2 KPD.
 After the takeover, the city council was dissolved in November 1932 and reinstated in April 1933 with the following composition: 7 NSDAP, 5 SPD, 3 Kampffront Schwarz-Weiß-Rot.
 It was again dissolved in October 1935 and replaced by a council of 8 advisors to the mayor.
 The mayor at the time, Dr. Walter Bötcher, who had been in office since 1931, originally came from the DVP and only joined the NSDAP 1937.
 He was assisted by four 'temporary' vice-mayors and stayed in office until 1945.

 After Hitler's rise to power, Jews faced increased discrimination which culminated in the Kristallnacht, although it is unknown if the already out-of-use synagogue, which was sold 1932, and the Jewish cemetery were affected during this time.
 Most Jews in Grabow were deported to concentration camps and murdered during the Holocaust.
 They are remembered by several Stolpersteine in the town, the first of which being laid in 2014.
 The last known Jew in Grabow was Betty Londe, née Rosenthal, who was recorded to be in a Mischehe (mixed marriage) in 1942, which ensured that she survived World War II, albeit her family facing discrimination.

 Willi Fründt, a communist from Grabow, was deported to Neuengamme concentration camp and executed on 24 December 1944 as a result of Aktion Gitter.

-Grabow was nearly untouched by World War II.